platformsh/platformsh-docs/src/administration/users.md

 * user:role
   * View or change a user's role

-For example the following command would add the admin to alice@example.com role to the current project.
+For example, the following command would add the 'admin' role to alice@example.com in the current project.

 ```
    platform user:add